CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Background

 Furthermore, graph structures used by detection systems are often rebuilt independently within each pipeline rather than derived from a shared canonical representation.
 This increases operational complexity and creates tight coupling between ingestion logic and modeling logic.
+It also impedes reproducibility: the same nominal detection idea may be implemented differently across environments because the underlying telemetry abstractions are reconstructed ad hoc each time.

 Cross-environment generalization remains particularly challenging.
-Models trained in one enterprise topology may degrade when deployed in another due to differences in identity semantics, role distributions, and telemetry coverage—even when schema fields are nominally aligned.
-This suggests that portability failures may arise from deeper semantic instability rather than schema mismatch alone.
+Models trained in one enterprise topology may degrade when deployed in another due to differences in identity semantics, role distributions, telemetry coverage, and behavioral context---even when schema fields are nominally aligned.
+This suggests that portability failures arise not only from missing or mismatched fields, but from deeper semantic instability in how behavior is represented.

-Collectively, these gaps indicate the absence of a canonical telemetry substrate that formalizes persistent identity, typed relationships, and temporal state independent of vendor-specific event formats.
+Collectively, these gaps indicate the absence of a canonical telemetry substrate that formalizes persistent identity, typed relationships, temporal state, and provenance independently of vendor-specific event formats.
+CSTS is proposed as that missing layer.